pallad-ts/cascade/packages/core/docs/index.md

 * cascade updates of cached views
 * running extra logic on creation of new entries
 * achieving cascade logic between multiple persistence models (key/value database <-> filesystem <-> RDBMS etc)
-* great for apps that tries not to lock to single persistence model
+* great for apps that tries to leverage [polyglot persistence](https://www.dataversity.net/utilizing-multiple-data-stores-data-models-polyglot-persistence-worth/)

 ## Features

 * 👷 Built with Typescript
-* 📏 Simple but very powerful
+* 📏 Simple but powerful 🔥
 * 🧑‍🤝‍🧑 Context friendly for forwarding extra information (like transaction handle)
 * ❤️ Integration with `@pallad/modules`